telerik/xaml-docs/controls/raddomaindatasource/getting-started.md

 This tutorial will walk you through the creation of a sample application that contains __RadGridView__ bound to __RadDomainDataSource__.

->tip If you are using Open RIA services with 4.5 version you need to add reference to the __Telerik.Windows.Controls.DomainServices.OpenRia45__ which is built against it.
+>tip If you are using Open RIA services with 4.5 version you need to add a reference to the __Telerik.Windows.Controls.DomainServices.OpenRia45__ which is built against it.

 ## Creating the Silverlight application